m00nlight/m00nlight.github.io/_posts/2018-11-24-income-inequality-analysis-and-visualization.md

 inequality of the world.

 This is an interactive notebook and you can play with the data by selecting different filters.
-And I find it is normally more useful to use data to show interesting phenomena than plain numbers.
+And I find it is normally more useful to use visualization to show interesting phenomena than plain numbers.
 If you find some other interesting, you're welcome to comment after the post :).

 [1]: https://www.wider.unu.edu/project/wiid-world-income-inequality-database
 [2]: https://www.census.gov/data/tables/time-series/demo/income-poverty/historical-income-inequality.html